'He put the gun to me first': Young girl describes how 13-year-old boy was shot by friend in chilling detail

 DeShawnti Hillard, the victim's 10-year-old niece who was inside the bedroom when the shooting happened, described the incident in chilling detail.

 "He put the gun to me first because I didn't want to lend him my phone.
 And the way he did it to me, I guess there were no bullets in it or anything.
 Then I went to the bathroom and when I came back, I sat down and was on my phone.
-And I heard Deon tell [name redacted] that he was not playing with him.
-And [name redacted] was like I'm not playing with you either and he shot him," she said.
+And I heard Deon tell [him] that he was not playing with him.
+And [he] was like I'm not playing with you either and he shot him," she said.

 Williams was shot in the chest and transported to a hospital, where he later died.